 Dent de Crolles via the Guiers Mort Cave

 This is probably the finest walk on the Dent de Crolles, and shouldn't be missed.
 It includes (map) viewing the entrance series of the Guiers Mort cave; a visit to the summit; and an exploration of the prairie on the Dent de Crolles summit pastures.
 It is, however, a full day's walk, and you should expect to be away from the car for up to seven hours.
 It also needs to cross the Guiers Mort stream which is impassable in flood conditions.
-The time given is for ascent only.

-Once up the zigzags (or across the short traverse), cross over to the imposing entrance (1310 m) which you will reach about an hour after leaving the car.
+Once up the zig zags (or across the short traverse), cross over to the imposing entrance (1310 m) which you will reach about an hour after leaving the car.
 This is a lovely spot, and a good place for breakfast.
 The Grotte du Guiers Mort is the bottom entrance to the world-famous 60 km long Dent de Crolles system of caves, and its entrance chambers may be explored safely providing you have adequate lighting (which includes a spare), and the water levels are reasonably low.
 If you follow the main passage up some boulders and round to the right, you will arrive at a large chamber with a lower passage going off at floor level.
 Entering this, you are immediately hit by a veritable gale-force draught.
 The low passage only lasts three or four metres before entering another high chamber.
 This is the Climber's Chamber, which is as far as we can go, but speleologists can progress into the heart of the mountain by climbing up to a passage in the roof.

 Once the cave has been explored, you need to reach a path which ascends following the base of the cliff.
-You can reach this from the cave mouth either by clambering across an eroding gully, or more easily by returning to the stepping stones and climbing up to it via a number of zig-zags on the (true) left bank.
+You can reach this from the cave mouth either by clambering across an eroding gully, or more easily by returning to the stepping stones and climbing up to it via a number of zig zags on the (true) left bank.

 The continuing path is at first steep and a little loose at times, although perfectly safe, and is a better ascent than descent route.
 After climbing steeply, it levels out, and becomes more pleasant.
-After 45 minutes, there is an easy scramble of three or four metres up the cliff to gain access to a new traverse level which isn't immediately obvious.
+After 45 minutes, there is an easy scramble of four or five metres up the cliff to gain access to a new traverse level which isn't immediately obvious.
 A few minutes later the route joins the path from the Trou du Glaz and the col des Ayes just at the point where some cables ascend the cliff.
 The entrance to the Trou du Glaz can be seen 100 metres further on.

 Climb the cables easily, and follow the path up a few chimneys and across ledges, rising up the cliffs through a line of weakness.
 This part of the route is fun, but easy, and you gain height rapidly.